ropensci/roweb3/content/blog/2023-09-05-how-to-translate-a-hugo-blog-post-with-babeldown/index.Rmd

 - Create a new branch.
 - Run `babeldown::deepl_translate_hugo()` with `force = TRUE`.
 - Commit the result and open a PR.
 The diff for the target blog post will be the diff between the source and target language!
 If you have the good habit to start a new line after each sentence / sentence part, it's even better.
+- The human translators can then a open a second PR to the translation branch with their edits!

 #### In code